Basis

 3. calculate add-int(x, 1) and increment(rest)

-4. allocate memory region using malloc to return the result
+4. allocate a memory region using malloc to hold the result

 5. store the calculated values to the pointer and return it

-However, since the size of Cons(x, rest) and Cons(add-int(x, 1), increment(rest)) are known to be the same at compile-time, the pair of free and malloc should be able to be optimized away, as follows:
+However, since the size of Cons(x, rest) and Cons(add-int(x, 1), increment(rest)) is known to be the same at compile time, the pair of free and malloc can be optimized away, as follows:

 1. obtain x and rest from xs